LappleApple/awesome-leading-and-managing/Culture.md

 - [Five Years, Building a Culture, and Handing It Off](http://laughingmeme.org/2015/08/31/five-years-building-a-culture-and-handing-it-off) - by Kellan Elliott-McCrea.
 Takeaway: Build a culture of learning, generosity and values.

+- [Hearts and Minds: Shaping Dev Culture Through Technical Training](https://medium.com/@karen_meep/hearts-and-minds-shaping-dev-culture-through-technical-training-3c9c6ed49ce6) - by Karen Cohen.
+Takeaway: "[W]e have to make sure we don’t lose our culture.
+Left unattended, it will turn into ‘null culture’.
+It’s what happens when no formal culture is put into place.
+It leaves people guessing what is socially acceptable and creates an impossible environment for those who guess wrong.
+It’s not the type of environment that makes employees want to stick around."

 - [How Netflix Reinvented HR](http://hbr.org/2014/01/how-netflix-reinvented-hr/ar/pr) - by Patty McCord.
 Takeaway: Hire only people who are able to put your company’s interests first.

 - [How to Get Engineering Teams to Eat Their Vegetables](https://medium.com/@duretti/how-to-get-engineering-teams-to-eat-their-vegetables-83e0f83af71a) - by Duretti Hirpa.
 Takeaway: Good teams are supportive, have a sense of togetherness and don't blame their team members for their mistakes but instead learn from them.